dazhizhao/Autoregressive-Inverse-Design-for-Disordered-Metamaterials/README.md

 ### Test and Interference

 ## Citation
-If you find our work helpful for you, plz cite and have a star for us!
+If you find our work helpful for you, plz cite and have a star for us! :blush:
 ```bibtex
 @inproceedings{zhao2025ardisorder,
   title={Towards Autoregressive Inverse Design of Disordered Metamaterials for Target Nonlinear Response},